 Not afraid to get down and dirty?
-Built for the rigors of rugged trails, off-road dirt bikes are lighter than street bikes and can handle sand, gravel, a river, mud, and snow like a champ.
-They have long suspension travel, a higher ground clearance, and a robust structure with no fairings to decrease damage if (and when) you take a spill.
+Built for the rigors of rugged trails, off-road dirt bikes are lighter than street bikes and can handle sand, gravel, river crossings, mud, and snow like a champ.
+They have long suspension travel, a higher ground clearance, and a robust structure with limited fairings to decrease damage if (rather when) you take a spill.

 So, how do you like to ride?
 Remember that some bikes might belong to or fit into multiple categories, just make sure to do your research and make sure you are choosing the best bike for you!
 Consider what you will be using it for (on or off-road), how much power you can handle, and your budget so you can be comfortable on your new ride.
 Need inspiration?
 Check out 9 Best Bikes for Beginners to help you get started with your search.